appellj/nuntius-bot/README.md

 ```

-In this case, we are looking for reminders which the user set and send them as a
+In this case, we are looking for reminders which the user set and send it as a
 private message.

 ## Entities
 At some point you might want to keep stuff in the DB.
 The database is based on
-Rethinkdb(it's written in the installation process).
-Similar to event
+Rethinkdb.
+Similar to event integration definition, entity defined in the
-integration definition, entity defined in the `settings.yml` file:
+`settings.yml` file:
 ```yml
 entities:
   reminders: '\Nuntius\Entity\Reminders'